How to Add a Checkbox to a WooCommerce Product Page (2025 Beginner’s Guide)

 And that’s it!
 These small tweaks will help you fine-tune the options for your customers.

-Step #5: Configure the Options
+Step #5: Set the Required Checkbox Options

 Alright, this is the most important and visible part for your customers – configuring the checkbox options.
 There are a few fields you need to set up.
 It’s easy!
 Let’s go through them: